curioswitch/curiostack/common/server/framework/README.md

 # Curio Server Framework

 A targeted and opinionated framework for creating servers, such as API servers and web services.
-Based on Armeria, GRPC, Dagger, and others.
+Based on Armeria, gRPC, Dagger, and others.

 ## Usage